mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 The new designs are inarguably better.
 Were they _$46k better_?
 It's hard to say.

 I certainly wouldn't have chosen to begin the project had I known the true cost and stress involved, but the site is seeing significantly more sales since we put the new design in place, so it might end up that the work pays for itself even if I feel like I overpaid.

+---

+_Thanks to the members of the [Blogging for Devs Community](https://bloggingfordevs.com) for providing early feedback on this post._